For problems & solutions running eComscan, see troubleshooting.

 How do I scan multiple folders / storefronts?

 Some providers, such as Nexcess, advice to set up different root folders per storefront using symlinks.
 The best way to scan them all, is to scan the parent folder (ie, your home directory).
+See also our instructions for scanning cluster environments.

 Shall I implement Content Security Policy (CSP) and Subresource Integrity (SRI) ?